top of page

 .A Message from Geoffrey Brumlik

-Discovering a Richer Creative Freedom in Playing Shakespeare
+Discovering a New Freedom in Playing Shakespeare

 1. Geoffrey_Brumlik_Photo_realistic_image__of_a_contermprary_theatre_p_228a45e8-861a-4659-

-Engaging Shakespeare in Practical Terms
+Engaging Shakespeare - in Practice

 3.Geoffrey_Brumlik_Photo_realistic_image__of_a_contermprary_theatre_p_0e480cbd-1680-4f0b-8